 Don’t get caught out like this customer in the BBC TV series ‘The Railway: Keeping Britain on Track’.
-Railfuture has launched this online guide for rail users to help you find the cheapest train tickets in the minefield of the fares system.
+Railfuture's online guide for rail users will help you find the cheapest train tickets in the minefield of the fares system.

 - Planning your journey

 Many attractions have 2 for 1 offers available if you travel by train - see this Days Out guide.